bfernandesbfs/Responder/README.md

 ## How do we send an event?

-Don't worry, it's very much simples what you imagine!
+Don't worry, it's much simpler than you imagine!

 ```swift